avinashbot/redd/README.md

 TODO: Travis CI

 ## Copyright
 Copyright (c) [Avinash Dwarapu](http://github.com/avidw) under the MIT License.
+See LICENSE.md for more details.
-See LICENSE.txt for more details.
+Some code has been used from [RedditKit.rb](http://github.com/samsymons/RedditKit.rb).
+See RedditKit.License.md for more details.